kulinchoksi/adaptive_insight_engine/README.md

 - **Streamlit Web App**: Interactive UI for file upload, parameter selection, and results.
 - **REST API**: All workflows accessible via FastAPI endpoints.
 - **Extensible Protocols**: Stubs for MCP and A2A for future multi-agent interoperability.
-- **Cloud Integration**: Native support for Google Cloud Storage, BigQuery, Vertex AI, and more.
+- **Cloud Integration**: Native support for Google Cloud Storage, Vertex AI, and more.
 - **Best-in-Class Libraries**: pandas, numpy, scikit-learn, statsmodels, google-cloud-*, structlog, etc.
 - **Structured Logging**: All agent actions and data flows are logged for monitoring and evaluation.
 - **Deployment Ready**: Dockerized, with scripts for local and cloud deployment.